langenf1/cpp_encrypter/README.md

 #### Generating documentation
 To generate documentation for this program first install DoxyGen using:
 `sudo apt-get install doxygen`

 Followed by executing the terminal command from the directory *cpp_encrypter/docs*:
 `doxygen Doxyfile`

+By editing the *doxygen* configuration file one can change the release version, documented files to be parsed and more.